 Similar to a builder CAPLine, your lender may limit the amount you can borrow against the assets you pledge as collateral.
 This is so there is a sufficient cushion should you fail to repay, and your lender has to liquidate your assets to pay off your loan.
 The amount of collateral coverage will be based upon how your lender allows you to make advances.

 The two funding options and how they affect your collateral are:

 - Require you to submit a borrowing base certificate (BBC): A BBC is a report that provides detail on the accounts receivable and inventory used as collateral.
 If you’re required to submit a BBC, your lender will use this to make sure you have enough collateral before approving any advances.
 You’ll need to submit it monthly.

 - Assume you’ve fully advanced the SBA line of credit: If your lender doesn’t require a BBC, you’ll need to provide enough collateral―business and personal―to cover 100% of the approved loan amount.
 Cyclical businesses may not have enough assets when the loan is approved, meaning you might provide more collateral than with a BBC.

 How to Apply for an SBA Line of Credit

-The process of applying for an SBA CAPLine will vary by lender.
-It will basically match the process used for SBA 7(a) loans and typically takes 45 to 90 days or more.
+The process of applying for an SBA CAPLine will vary by lender, though it is similar to the application process for SBA 7(a) loans and typically takes 45 to 90 days or more.
 You’ll complete an application and submit lots of paperwork.
 To make applying easier, we’ve developed a free SBA loan document checklist.
-Also, for more information, please check out our article on How to Apply for an SBA Loan.

 1. Seasonal SBA CAPLine Documentation Requirements